 A minimum of three years is necessary to complete the program (two years of full-time course work and one year for the dissertation) although most students require a longer period.
 In Social Welfare, it is expected that all doctoral students will complete the PhD degree within 10 semesters, having taken the Qualifying Exam by the end of the 3rd year and filed the dissertation by the end of the 5th year.

-Click on a link below to learn more about the specialized research areas at Berkeley Social Welfare and the faculty currently conducting research in these areas:
+Click on a link below to learn more about Berkeley Social Welfare research areas and the doctoral faculty currently conducting research in these areas:

 Focuses on the provision of services to meet the developing needs of children, families and the elderly.
 Spectrum of needs include safety, health, education and well-being.

 Focused on advancing understanding of mental, emotional and behavioral health problems.
 Emphasis on informing prevention, intervention and recovery services.